Frequently Asked Questions

 What if I can’t pay my bill?
 Will my service be cut off?

-SCMWC is not equipped to carry any unpaid balances, so we expect that your bill will be fully paid on time.
+Senior Canyon is not equipped to carry any unpaid balances, so we expect that your bill will be fully paid on time.
 If an unpaid balance becomes a chronic problem, then we will contact you and request immediate restitution for the balance due.
-If your bill is not paid, we will issue a shut off order and will give you one week to make your full payment.
-After that, if your balance is not paid, we will shut off your water and we will not turn it back on until your balance has been paid.
-There is also a $100 fee for both turning the water off and on.
+If your bill is not paid, we will implement our water shut-off policy, which could result in our turning off your water service.
+The shut-off policy is available here.

-SCMWC is responsible for all leaks on piping going to the meter from our main lines, while the shareholder is responsible for any leaks from lines running from your meter to your house or to your irrigation system.
-If you have a leak in your yard, you are responsible for that repair.
-Most leaks are caused by critters chewing into irrigation lines.
-Because the soil in the East End percolates so easily, many times a wet spot on the ground may not be visible because the irrigation line is buried.
+Senior Canyon is responsible for all leaks on piping going to the meter from our main lines, while the shareholder is responsible for any leaks from lines running from your meter to your house or to your irrigation system.
+If you see a leak in a line prior to your meter, or if on a walk or otherwise spot a leak anywhere that may be from a Senior Canyon line, please call us right away at 805-665-0587.
+If the leak is in on your property, you are responsible for that repair.
+Most leaks on shareholder lines are caused by critters chewing into irrigation lines.
+Because the soil in the East End percolates so easily, many times a wet spot on the ground may not form because the leak is in an irrigation line that is buried.

 May shareholders attend Board meetings?

-Yes, all shareholders may attend the monthly Board meetings held on the third Friday of the month at 3PM.
-On each monthly bill as well as in the “Calendar” section of our website, the date and time of the next Board meeting will be listed on the bottom portion of the bill.
-Since Covid-19, board meetings have been held via Zoom.
-If you wish to attend, please call 805-665-0587 and leave a message at extension #3 requesting a Zoom invitation to the meeting.
+Yes, all shareholders may attend the monthly board meetings held on the third Friday of the month at 3:00 p.m.
+On each monthly bill, the date and time of the next board meeting will be listed on the bottom portion of the bill.

 I want to start either a small orchard or vineyard and grow crops for commercial sale.
 Can I get a special agricultural water meter and lower water rates to support my crops?

 I have heard about a lawsuit filed by the City of Ventura against the Ojai Valley.
-What is this about and is SCMWC part of it?
+What is this about and is Senior Canyon part of it?

 A big part of this lawsuit has to do with having enough water in the lower reaches of the Ventura River to support a healthy steelhead run.
 The original lawsuit was filed by Santa Barbara Channelkeepers against the City of Ventura, which takes water from the Ventura River and has wells near the mouth of the River.

-The City of Ventura eventually settled with Channelkeepers, but claimed that upstream users, including well users, in the Ojai Valley were also responsible for the shortages of water in the River.
-Over 6000 complaints were filed against the residents and companies in the Ojai Valley that had something to do with using water from the Ojai Basin.
+The City of Ventura eventually settled with Channelkeepers, but claimed that upstream users, including well users in the Ojai Valley were also responsible for the shortages of water in the River.
+More than 6,000 complaints were filed against the residents and companies in the Ojai Valley that had something to do with using water from the Ojai Basin.
 For example, all well owners were served, as well as any resident living next to a drainage that perhaps supplied water to that customer at some time in the past.